AVR microcontrollers: PDI

 The Program and Debug Interface (PDI) is an Atmel proprietary interface for external programming and on-chip debugging of XMEGA devices.
 The PDI supports high-speed programming of all non-volatile memory (NVM) spaces; flash, EEPROM, fuses, lock-bits and the User Signature Row.
 This is done by accessing the XMEGA NVM controller through the PDI interface, and executing NVM controller commands.
 The PDI is a 2-pin interface using the Reset pin for clock input (PDI_CLK) and a dedicated data pin (PDI_DATA) for input and output.

 UPDI

 The Unified Program and Debug Interface (UPDI) is a one-wire interface for external programming and on-chip debugging of newer ATtiny and ATmega devices.
-The Atmel-ICE and PICkit 4 are capable of programming UPDI chips.
-It is also possible to use an Arduino thanks to jtag2updi, or a standard USB-UART adapter with the TX and RX pin shorted by a 1 kΩ resistor and the pymcuprog utility provided by Microchip.
+UPDI chips can be programmed by an Atmel-ICE, a PICkit 4, an Arduino (flashed with jtag2updi), or though a UART (with a 1 kΩ resistor between the TX and RX pins) controlled by Microchip's Python utility pymcuprog.

 High-voltage serial

 High-voltage serial programming (HVSP) is mostly the backup mode on smaller AVRs.
 An 8-pin AVR package does not leave many unique signal combinations to place the AVR into a programming mode.
 A 12-volt signal, however, is something the AVR should only see during programming and never during normal operation.
-The high voltage mode can also be used in some devices where the reset pin has been disabled by fuses.
+The high voltage mode can also be used in some devices where the reset pin was disabled by fuses.